FROSTY MOSS RELAY

 PRO TIP: Register early to hold your spot!

 RUNNING IN THE DARK

-Yep, you will be running in the dark at some point.
+You will be running in the dark in the morning and evening.
 Runners must wear reflective vests, headlamps, and blinky lights when the light dims and at all times along roadways.
 Some parts of the course can also be dark due to the dense forest.
 Bonus dark: The unlit restored train tunnel on Leg 3.